milossolaja/cocrafter_challenge/README.md

 ### Example setup of S3 client (JS SDK v3)

 (You will have to use an appropriate endpoint, this is just an example.
-Any credentials should should be accepted by the S3 mock.)
+Any credentials should be accepted by the S3 mock.)

 ```typescript
 new S3Client({